CS-intro-with-Python/cs-project-2025-Dan4Life/README.md

 ## Description

-MindSpace is a privacy-focused digital journal that helps users reflect on their thoughts and emotions safely.
+MindSpace is a **privacy-focused digital journal** that helps users reflect on their thoughts and emotions safely.
 Users can write journal entries through a simple web interface.
-Each entry is stored securely in a private database and analyzed for sentiment (positive, neutral, or negative).
+Each entry is stored securely in a private database and analyzed for **sentiment (positive, neutral, or negative)**.
 Over time, users can view emotional trend visualizations, helping them understand their mental state and habits.
 It’s your mind’s safe space, no one else can read it.

+***

 ## Setup (How to Deploy and Run)

-This project uses **Docker Compose** for local development and a containerized deployment to a Continuous Deployment (CD) service.
+This project uses **Docker Compose** to manage the multi-container application (web server and database) for local development, and utilizes a CI/CD pipeline for deployment.

+### Prerequisites

+* Docker and Docker Compose installed.

 ### Local Run with Docker Compose

 1.  **Build and Run**: Run the following command from the project root directory.
-This builds the image and starts the `web` service.
+This builds the application and database images and starts all services in detached mode.
     ```bash
     docker-compose up --build -d
     ```
-2.  **Access the Application**: The application server will be available at `http://localhost:8080`.
+2.  **Access the Application**: The application server and client interface will be available at `http://localhost:8080`.
+3.  **Access the API Documentation**: The Swagger documentation will be available at `http://localhost:8080/docs`.
-3.  **Stop Services**:
+4.  **Stop Services**:
     ```bash
     docker-compose down
     ```